B.C.'s EV charger rebate program

 - Eligible chargers must be ordered, purchased and installed on or after September 26, 2019.

-- BC Hydro is providing a top-up to the provincial offer for a limited time.
+- BC Hydro is providing additional funding to the provincial offer for a limited time.
 You only need to submit one application, rebate amounts from both parties will be combined.

 Apartment and condo rebate amounts